-We all have daily habits, and these habits are demonstrated by the actions that we take every day.
-Whether it’s brushing your teeth, walking the dog or buying the newspaper every day.
+We all have daily habits, and these habits are demonstrated by the actions that we take every day, whether it’s brushing our teeth, walking the dog, or buying the newspaper every day.

 These are called our “behavioral habits,” and they contribute to our overall feeling of health and wellbeing.

-There are also some behavioral habits that are bad for us such as; constantly checking our phones, eating too many sugary foods, spending too much time indoors, and avoiding social contact.
+Some behavioral habits are bad for us, such as; constantly checking our phones, eating too many sugary foods, spending too much time indoors, and avoiding social contact.

 Believe it or not, these habits not only have the power to make you unhappy but can also shorten your life span considerably!

 Creating Healthy Lifestyle Choices

 What we do each day and how we do it is generally described as our lifestyle.
 And our daily habits help to create that lifestyle and fashion it into a healthy or unhealthy existence.

 For example, we may choose to have a dog and walk it, enabling us to get into the fresh air, meet other people, and take responsibility for another life.

 Or we choose to stay indoors, stay out of direct sunlight and only interact with other people on our phones.
 People that we will probably never meet.